PREPARING FOR YOUR OPEN HOME

 First impressions matter, so don’t settle for OK.
 When inspecting, your home’s exterior will be the first thing potential buyers see, and if you are advertising your home, you will want good photos.

-Repair broken roof tiles, clean off mildew, replace or paint over rust and wall cracks that a building inspection will find.
+Repair broken roof tiles, clean off mildew, and replace or paint over rust and wall cracks that a building inspection will find.
+Consider a roof clean if your roof is dirty and detracting from the appeal of your home.

-Get the front and back yards in order with clean and sturdy fencing, pruned plants and lawns mowed.
+Get the front and back yards in order with clean and sturdy fencing, pruned plants, and mowed lawns.
 Moving your property from looking like a shabby house to a beautiful home can dramatically boost the value.

 Park your car around the corner on inspection day so potential buyers get a good look at the driveway.

-Never try to fix any electrical or plumbing work, always hire a professional tradesperson who can do a good quality job.
+Never try to fix any electrical or plumbing work; always hire a professional tradesperson who can do a good job.